SciML/Catalyst.jl/docs/src/model_creation/dsl_advanced.md

 sol = solve(oprob)
 plot(sol)
 ```
-API for checking the default values of species and parameters can be found [here](@ref ref).

 ### [Setting parametric initial conditions](@id dsl_advanced_options_parametric_initial_conditions)
 In the previous section, we designated default values for initial conditions and parameters.
 However, the right-hand side of the designation accepts any valid expression (not only numeric values).
 While this can be used to set up some advanced default values, the most common use case is to designate a species's initial condition as a parameter.
 E.g. in the following example we represent the initial condition of `X` using the parameter `X₀`.